CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 As part of the Operator installation, you will need to adjust these storage settings to suit your deployment requirements.

 For NFS Storage, it is assumed that there are sufficient Persistent Volumes (PV) created for the Operator to use when it creates Persistent Volume Claims (PVC).
-The creation of PV's is something a Kubernetes cluster-admin user would typically provide before installing the Operator.
+The creation of Persistent Volumes is something a Kubernetes cluster-admin user would typically provide before installing the Operator.
 There is an example script which can be used to create NFS Persistent Volumes located here:

     ./pv/create-nfs-pv.sh